The Case for Strictness over Leniency

-- Those mediocre “A” students become indistinguishable from legitimate A students, making it more difficult for employers to hire the best applicants.
-Of course, GPA is only one data point, but grade inflation thus saddles employees with weaker coworkers, resulting in all employees feeling worse about where they work, a place that produces unnecessarily weak products and services, which hurts customers.
-That also hurts shareholders, not just the media-trumpeted fat cats, but the psychologists, teachers, plumbers, etc. who are investing their hard-earned money in mutual funds hopes of saving for their kids’ college, retirement, etc.
+Those mediocre “A” students become indistinguishable from legitimate A students, making it more difficult for employers to hire the best applicants.
+Of course, GPA is only one data point, but grade inflation thus saddles employees with weaker coworkers, resulting in all employees not feeling proud of where they work and it being a place with weak employees turn out worse products and services, which hurts customers.
+That also hurts shareholders, not just the media-trumpeted fat cats, but the psychologists, teachers, plumbers, etc. who are investing their hard-earned money in mutual funds in hopes of saving for their kids’ college, their retirement, etc.

-Workplace managers and executives also are guilty of "grade" inflation.
-When bosses give satisfactory evaluations of, let alone retain, marginal-or-worse employees, the aforementioned ramifications accrue.
+Workplace managers and executives also are guilty of “grade inflation.”
+When bosses give satisfactory evaluations of, let alone retain, marginal-or-worse work and employees, the aforementioned ramifications accrue.

 Leniency at home too is unwise.
-For example, the spouse who promised to do the dishes but “forgot,” which went unmentioned, is more likely to forget more often.
-The person who “gives another chance” to a domestic partner who physically or psychologically abuses them is more likely to have it continue, indeed worsen.
-Tantruming kids who get attention let alone their way, are likely to tantrum more.
+For example, the spouse who promised to do the dishes but “forgot,” is more likely to “forget” more often.
+The person who gives another chance to a domestic partner who physically or psychologically abuses is more likely to have it continue, indeed worsen.
+Tantruming kids who get attention let alone get their way, are likely to tantrum more.

-I certainly am not advocating corporal punishment but rather, ignoring or expressing disappointment in bad behavior, or in the case of domestic physical or psychological abuse, getting help or leaving the relationship as soon as possible.
+I certainly am not advocating corporal punishment but rather, am urging ignoring or expressing disappointment in bad behavior, or in the case of domestic physical or psychological abuse, getting help or leaving the relationship.

 It’s a mistake to tolerate bad behavior from friends, for example, the date who fails to call when promised, or even the running partner who’s late.
 Perhaps after one warning, it’s wise to cut your losses and find people who are more respectful of you.